 Thanks to the tremendous support of our sponsors, NCIL is proud to release the NCIL 2018 Youth Scholarship Application.
 This scholarship provides funding for young people to attend the Annual Conference on Independent Living, which will take place from July 23-26, 2018 at the Grand Hyatt in Washington, DC.
 Please share this opportunity with your networks and with the Deaf and Disabled young people in your community!

-After record numbers of young people attended the 2017 NCIL Annual Conference, we are ready to welcome #GenerationADA back to DC for another year of workshops, presentations, organizing, and community building.
-This year's conference theme is Revolution: A Global Independent Living Movement.
+After record numbers of young people attended the 2018 NCIL Annual Conference, we are ready to welcome #GenerationADA back to DC for another year of workshops, presentations, organizing, and community building.
+This year's conference theme is Mobilize: Resistance Through Action.

 As Deaf and Disabled young people, your attendance is integral to the Conference and your existence and advocacy is crucial to the Independent Living and Disability Rights Movement.
 Therefore, NCIL invites you to apply for this Youth Scholarship.

 The only requirements to apply are:

 • identifying as a Deaf person and / or a person with a disability or disabilities; and

 • being 26 years old or younger (NCIL categorizes “youth” as 26 years old or younger).

 If you receive a scholarship, please know that the NCIL Youth Caucus expects you to attend an orientation/in-person meeting, as well as the Youth Caucus Mixer.
 Dates/times/locations of these events will be available closer to the conference date.
 You are also expected to pick an area of interest that aligns with one of NCIL’s caucuses, committees, or subcommittees other than the Youth Caucus and make a connection with that caucus, committee, or subcommittee.